grafana/mimir/docs/sources/_index.md

 - **Massively scalable:** Mimir's horizontally scalable architecture makes it possible for it to exceed the resource constraints of a single machine and handle orders of magnitude more time-serise than a single Prometheus.
 Mimir has been tested at up to 1 billion active time-series.
 - **Global view of metrics:** Run queries that aggregate series across multiple Prometheus instances to get a global view of your systems.
 Mimir's highly optimized query engine breaks incoming queries into smaller, parallelizable operations, so that even this highest cardinality queries excute with blazing speed.
-- **Highly availability:** Grafana Mimir replicates incoming metrics data among machines, which ensures that no data is lost in the event of machine failure.
+- **Highly availability:** Grafana Mimir replicates incoming metrics data among machines, ensuring that no data is lost in the event of machine failure.
+Its horziointally scalable architecture also means that it can be restarted, upgraded, or downgraded with zero downtime.
 - **Multi-tenancy:** Grafana Mimir can isolate data and queries from multiple independent Prometheus sources in a single cluster, allowing untrusted parties to share the same cluster.
 - **Cheap, durable metric storage:** Grafana Mimir uses object storage for long-term storage of metric data.
 It is compatible with a variety of object stores, including AWS S3, Google Cloud Storage, Azure Blob Storage, Swift, and any S3-compliant object store (e.g. MinIO).